Quantitative properties of the non-properness set of a polynomial map: An application of the real field case

-\begin{corollary} Let $G$ be a real, non-trivial, connected, unipotent group which acts effectively and polynomially on a closed semialgebraic set $X$.
-If the set $Fix(G)$, of fixed points of $G$, is nowhere dense in $X$, then it is $\R$-uniruled. \end{corollary}
+\begin{corollary} Let $G$ be a real, non-trivial, connected, unipotent group which acts effectively and polynomially on a closed algebraic set $X\subset \R^n$.
+If the set $Fix(G)$ of fixed points of this action, is nowhere dense in $X$, then it is $\R$-uniruled. \end{corollary}

-\begin{corollary} Let $G$ be a real, non-trivial connected unipotent group which acts effectively and polynomially on a connected Nash submanifold $X\subset\R^n$.
+\begin{corollary} Let $G$ be a real, non-trivial, connected, unipotent group which acts effectively and polynomially on a connected smooth closed algebraic variety $X\subset\R^n$.
 Then the set $Fix(G)$ is $\R$-uniruled. \end{corollary}